szymciem8/AGV-Autonomous-Docking/README.md

 Alrogithm that allows robot with differential drive to dock to two types of platforms:
 - Wall
-- Platform in shape of letter "L"
+- Platform in a shape of letter "L"

 ## Solution